 The same spirit of innovation and Stevie Wonder’s fearless approach turned Kurzweil into a favourite for musicians in need of a broad colour palette besides the grand piano sounds.
 Soon after, musicians the size of Sir Paul McCartney, The Who, and Earth, Wind and Fire started using Kurzweil keyboards both live and in the studio.

 Today, Kurzweil continues down the path of applying the most advanced technology achievements to sound shaping with outstanding results.

 The Kurzweil Forte is the company’s flagship piano for the most demanding players in the world.
 Indeed, if you take a look at the specs and the price tag of this unit, you’ll come to realize that it is a great option when compared to top-tier brands such as Dexibell and Nord.

 What sets Forte apart from the competition?
-Well, the company has decided to invest predominantly into the “Workstation” part of the instrument.
-With this aim, they’ve included 16GB of sample content at zero-latency and the ability to add 3GB more (in WAV and AIFF formats).
+Well, the company has decided to invest predominantly in the “Workstation” part of the instrument.

 If you are a serious player and want an instrument with virtually infinite sonic options to choose from, this might be your best bet.

 Although Alesis is a relatively new player in the game, they have created an impeccable reputation.
 Fun fact: a lot of that attention began with a now-outdated piece of equipment that set the benchmark for making records in the 80s/90s: the Alesis ADAT.